bluemix/bluemix.github.io/source/_posts/en/multilingual-blogging-with-Hexo.md

 And that is it!

-Please see this site source code in order to understand how I am writing mixed RTL and LTR languages.
+You can see the blog [source code](https://github.com/bluemix/bluemix.github.io/tree/rexo-theme) in order to understand how writing mixed RTL and LTR languages is done.

-> This is my first wirting since two years ago, so if you found anything unclear or there are discrepancies, please let me know about it in the comments 😇
+> If you found anything unclear or there are discrepancies, please let me know about it in the comments 😇